cloudfoundry/cf-for-k8s/README.md

 # Cloud Foundry for Kubernetes
 Cloud Foundry is an open source cloud platform as a service (PaaS) on which developers can build, deploy, run and scale applications.
-Cloud Foundry for Kubernetes (cf-for-k8s) is Kubernetes native artifact to deploy the Cloud Foundry on a Kubernetes cluster.
+Cloud Foundry for Kubernetes (cf-for-k8s) is a Kubernetes native artifact to deploy Cloud Foundry on a Kubernetes cluster.

-For more information on what is Cloud Foundry and how it can help developers build cloud native applications and platform operators to manage those apps at scale, please visit [cloudfoundry.org](https://cloudfoundry.org) and [docs.cloudfoundry.org](https://docs.cloudfoundry.org/)
+For more information on what is Cloud Foundry is and how it can help developers build cloud native applications and platform operators to manage those apps at scale, please visit [cloudfoundry.org](https://cloudfoundry.org) and [docs.cloudfoundry.org](https://docs.cloudfoundry.org/)

 # Getting Started
-See [Deploying CF for K8s](docs/deploy.md) to get your project up and running on a cluster for development and testing purposes.
+See [Deploying CF for K8s](docs/deploy.md) to get your Cloud Foundry up and running on a cluster for development and testing purposes.

 # Contributing
 Please read [CONTRIBUTING.md](community/CONTRIBUTING.md) for details on the process for submitting pull requests to us.